-The fuel standardisation factors are derived by dividing the CO_2 factor of each fuel by the CO_2 factor for electricity.
-Note: figures shown have been rounded to two decimal places, calculations shown in the example below use exact figures.
+The fuel standardisation factors are derived by dividing the $CO_2$ factor of each fuel by the $CO_2$ factor for electricity.
+Note: figures shown have been rounded, calculations shown in the example below use exact figures.

 Schemes involving renewable technology that generate electricity will assume that the electricity generated is carbon neutral.